When the weather gets warmer, your regular makeup may not be able to stand the heat. Here are some long-lasting products to try.

 The weather is scorching hot.
-You’ve just hugged a friend and notice that he or she is now wearing more of your foundation than you!
+You’ve just hugged a friend and noticed that he or she is now wearing more of your foundation than you!
 That’s embarrassing.
-That’s what can happen when heat and humidity causes your makeup to melt and transfer to clothing, cell phones… and people.
-Solving this problem is no sweat with these 31 tips and tricks to keep your makeup melt-proof and sweat proof makeup.
+That’s what can happen when heat and humidity cause your makeup to melt and transfer to clothing, cell phones… and people.
+Solving this problem is no sweat with these 31 tips and tricks to keep your makeup melt-proof and sweat-proof makeup.

 Foundation – Best Sweat Proof Makeup